dotnet/orleans/src/Documentation/Runtime-Implementation-Details/Scheduler.md

 # Scheduler

-Orleans Scheduler is a component within the Orleans runtime responsible for executing application code and parts of the runtime code to ensure the single threaded execution semantics.
+Orleans Scheduler is a component within the Orleans runtime responsible for executing application code and parts of the runtime code to ensure the **single threaded execution semantics**.
 It implements a custom TPL Task scheduler.

 Orleans Task scheduler is a hierarchical 2 level scheduler.
-At the first level there is the global OrleansTaskScheduler that is responsible for execution of system activities.
-At the second level every grain activation has its own ActivationTaskScheduler, which provides the single threaded execution semantics.
+At the first level there is the global **OrleansTaskScheduler** that is responsible for execution of system activities.
+At the second level every grain activation has its own **ActivationTaskScheduler**, which provides the single threaded execution semantics.

 ### At a high level, the execution path is the following:
 1. A request arrives to the correct silo and the destination activation is found.